nullobject/bokeh/README.md

 # Bokeh

-Bokeh (pronounced boh-kay) is a simple, scalable and blazing-fast task queue built on [Node.js](http://nodejs.org) and [ZeroMQ](http://zeromq.org).
+bokeh (pronounced boh-kay) is a simple, scalable and blazing-fast task queue built on [Node.js](http://nodejs.org) and [ZeroMQ](http://zeromq.org).
 It allows you to offload tasks from your main application process and distribute them among a pool of workers.
 Workers can be running on the same host as your application, or scaled out onto multiple machines for greater processing power.

 When you want a worker to run a task, just submit it to the broker using the client API.
 A task is simply any class in your application which responds to the `run` method.